razerx100/Terra/README.md

 # Terra
 Graphics Engine module based on Vulkan.
-It needs a Win32 window module handle to draw onto.
+Needs a module and window handle from a Win32 window to work.

 # Third party library Used
 ImGui